w3f/polkadot-wiki/docs/learn-registrar.md

 If you have provided `display name`, `email`, `twitter`, or `element name (previously called Riot)` when setting an on-chain identity, these will be required to verify one by one by signing a challenge message.
 Just be aware of the `display name` cannot be too similar to others that have verified already.
-Also, there is no need to have all this information when doing the verification.
+Also, there is no need to set all this information when using the service.
 You are free to set whichever field you like.

 Free feel to join the [Polkadot's community](community#polkadot) to ask questions if there is anything unclear.